To succeed in retail, especially luxury retail, employees must be taught that a customer is not just another chance to sell someone your "stuff."

 What did I say just before she crossed her arms?

-Why didn’t they reach out to touch the product when I showed them a sample?
+Why didn’t they touch the product when I showed them a sample?

 Why did they ask that question?